What are the priorities for applying treatment and plowing streets?

 - Time Warner Cable government access channels 5 and 10

-Residents also may contact the Snow Center at 402-441-7644 to find out about parking bans.
+Residents also may contact the Traffic Management Center at 402-441-7644 to find out about parking bans.

 If you know someone who does not speak English, contact City Communications at 402-441-7831 for the current list of local agencies providing information in other languages.